-In the state of Kentucky there are approximately 284 nursing homes filled with 34,000 vulnerable individuals.
+In the state of Kentucky, there are approximately 284 nursing homes filled with 34,000 vulnerable individuals.
 But according to the U.S. Centers for Medicare and Medicaid Services, Kentucky’s nursing homes have been rated 43 percent, leaving them either “below average” or “much below average.”
-One of the biggest reasons for this has to do with a substandard care that in more than one case has proven fatal.
+One of the biggest reasons for this has to do with substandard care that in more than one case has proven fatal.

 Kentucky Finds Its Nursing Homes Poorly Rated

 This U.S. Centers for Medicare and Medicaid Services has not been alone in its harsh assessment.
 According to recent studies conducted by the AARP, the advocacy group, Families for Better Care, and the Kaiser Family Foundation, Kentucky continues to be rated as one of the worst states in the country for the treatment of its elderly.

 For example, in a recent, disturbing case, it took nine hours for the staff of a Northern Kentucky nursing home to realize that a 45-year-old man was missing.
 He had fallen down a stairwell in his motorized wheelchair and died of suffocation.